We think this movie stands out for:

 Kids: What made you want to see this movie: the story or all the product tie-ins?
 Do you want something because Charlie Brown/Peanuts is pictured on it?
-What's the impact of advertising on young kids?
+What's the impact of advertising on kids?

 - In theaters: November 6, 2015

 - On DVD or streaming: March 8, 2016